Running LAMMPS¶

 be used to save the Output buffer to a file.
 Additionally, the Select All

-functions, along with a Save Log to File
+and Copy functions, along with a Save Log to File option, are available

 through the context menu, which can be accessed by right-clicking within the text area of the